How do you know if you have a slow dog? He brings you yesterday’s paper.

 Proofing is practicing ‘stay’ under many different circumstances.
 Here are some things you can try:

 Have your dog ‘stay’ in the house and outside.
 Have him ‘stay’ when you have friends over.
 Roll a ball past him while he is on a ‘stay’.
 Have someone call him while he is on a ‘stay’.
 Try practicing next to another dog.
+You can also have your pup stay while crate training, but just make sure you have a crate that’s big enough for your pup.

 Never overdo it.
 Be kind to your dog.
 Proofing is not to tease him, but to show him exactly what ‘stay’ means.
 Your dog will become more confident as he begins to understand the meaning of ‘stay’.